All Episodes

 This is what's going on.

-I got an affidavit from a guy who's been doing independent uh election research for 20 years in the state of Georgia.
+I got an affidavit from a guy who's been doing independent election research for 20 years in the state of Georgia.

-He doesn't have you know his foot in either camp, you know, blue or red.
+He doesn't have, you know, his foot in either camp, you know, blue or red.

 You know, he's kind of like right down the middle.

-However, many, it doesn't matter.
+However many, it doesn't matter.

-You know, there are people, their votes matter, and it's it's like they just don't want them to matter.
+And it's like they just don't want them to matter.

-And they're, I mean, they're destroying evidence, they're getting rid of evidence.
+And they're destroying evidence.

-There are trucks that are shredding hard drives, there are trucks that are shorting laptops.
+There are trucks that are shorting laptops.

 I mean, you look anywhere on social media.